quanhaol/MagicMotion/README.md

 Extensive experiments demonstrate that MagicMotion outperforms previous methods across various metrics.

 ## 📣 Updates
+- `2025/03/21` 🔥🔥We released interactive demo with gradio for MagicMotion.
 - `2025/03/27` MagicMotion can now perform inference on a single 4090 GPU (with less than 24GB of GPU memory).
 - `2025/03/21` 🔥🔥We released MagicMotion, including inference code and model weights.